Atharv1610/Atharv1610/README.md

 # 💫 About Me:
 As an undergrad in Computer Science & Engineering at SRM University, I'm on an exciting journey to explore the world of technology.
 Proficient in C/C++, Python, and Web Development, I enjoy building innovative solutions across the digital landscape.
 Beyond coding, I excel as a National Badminton Player, fostering teamwork and discipline.
-Passionate about growth and leveraging AI/ML, let's connect and learn together! 🚀 #ComputerScience #SoftwareDeveloper #WebDevelopment #AI #ML #BadmintonPlayer
+Passionate about growth and leveraging AI/ML, let's connect and learn together!

 ## 🌐 Socials: